International Finance

 • Can’t lock in a forward rate if the market doesn’t exist

-Practical rule: For EUR/USD, GBP/USD: use Method 3 (forward rates).
-For EM with capital controls: you may be forced into Method 2.
+Practical rule.
+In integrated markets (EUR/USD, GBP/USD, JPY/USD): use Method 3 for riskless cash flows or Method 1 for risky project cash flows.
+In EM with capital controls: you may be forced into Method 2.

 The covariance complication

-Implication: You cannot simply multiply an FX forecast by a CF forecast.
-Must account for the covariance — or use Method 1 (which avoids this issue).
+Implication.
+You cannot simply multiply an FX forecast by a CF forecast — you must account for the covariance, or use Method 1 in integrated markets.

 Risky CFs: equivalence in integrated markets

-In integrated markets, Methods 1 and 2 give the same answer — if the discount rates are consistent.
+Methods 1 and 2 give the same answer if the discount rates are consistent.
+Conceptually:

-Practical implication: In integrated markets (US, EU, UK, Japan), use Method 1 — it’s the cleanest.
-Forecast CFs in the currency they’re generated in, discount at the local rate, convert at spot.
+Practical rule.
+In integrated markets (US, EU, UK, JP), use Method 1: forecast CFs in their natural currency, discount at the local project rate, then multiply by \(S_0\).

 WACC for Cross-Border Projects